Shareholder loan agreement template

 • alternative clauses depending on whether the loan is interest-free or carries interest

-• flexible repayment date for the loan
+• flexible date to repay the loan

 • undertakings from the borrower, including to provide accounting information and restrictions on dividends, granting of security and other borrowings